 After receiving his J.D. magna cum laude from New York University School of Law, Mr. Kreilkamp clerked for Judge Kimba M. Wood of the U.S. District Court, Southern District of New York and for Judge Raymond C. Fisher of the U.S. Court of Appeals for the Ninth Circuit.
 Mr. Kreilkamp is admitted to the bar in New York and California.

-- Bank of America and Merrill Lynch in numerous mortgage-backed securities cases in federal and state courts across the country, with a specialty in claims brought against RMBS trustees under common law and the federal Trust Indenture Act.
+- Bank of America and other banks in numerous mortgage-backed securities cases in federal and state courts across the country, including defense of novel claims against RMBS trustees and servicers.

 - DoubleLine Capital LP and certain of its founders, including its CEO Jeffrey Gundlach, in winning a $66.7 million jury verdict in favor of Gundlach against his former employer, Trust Co. of the West (TCW), on his cross-complaint.
 TCW originally brought suit against Mr. Gundlach and his company, DoubleLine Capital, claiming breach of fiduciary duty, trade secret theft and tortious interference in connection with a large scale departure of employees to DoubleLine Capital after Mr. Gundlach was fired.
 The jury awarded no damages on TCW's complaint against DoubleLine Capital and the individual defendants.

 - An estate venture partner, in the defense of a dispute over the ownership and value of specific intellectual property rights.
 The matter was tried over a two-week period.